nixys/nxs-backup/README.md

 * Possibility to restore backups with standard file/database tools (nxs-backup is not required)
 * Support of user-defined scripts that extend functionality

-### Who can the tool help?
-  * who need to do regular backups
-  * who need to manage dumps local and on remote storages
-  * who need to keep the RTO RPO indicators under control

 ### Who can use the tool?

 * System Administrators